USS Ronald Reagan (CVN 76) General Quarters

-210708-N-RC359-1024 ARABIAN SEA (July 8, 2021) - Aviation Machinist’s Mate Airman Shaiquan Holder, left, and Aviation Machinist’s Mate 1st Class Walker Marcus, right, simulate firefighting procedures during a general quarters drill aboard aircraft carrier USS Ronald Reagan (CVN 76) in the Arabian Sea, July 8.
+210713-N-DW158-1037 GULF OF ADEN (July 13, 2021) – Sailors set up a barricade on the flight deck during a damage control drill aboard aircraft carrier USS Ronald Reagan (CVN 76) in the Gulf of Aden, July 13.
 Ronald Reagan is the flagship for Carrier Strike Group 5 and is deployed to the U.S. 5th Fleet area of operations in support of naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and the Pacific through the western Indian Ocean and three strategic choke points.
-(U.S. Navy photo by Mass Communication Specialist Seaman George Cardenas)
+(U.S. Navy photo by Mass Communication Specialist Seaman Gray Gibson)

 |Date Taken: